Research and transfer

 Data from around the world

 Data streams from various astronomical observatories around the world will converge in Saxony.
 These data volumes account for several times the size of today's Internet and require new technologies.
 We are taming this enormous flood of data with green computing.
-In this way, we accelerate digitization and ensure a more resource-efficient, modern society.
+In this way, we accelerate digitalization and ensure a more resource-efficient, modern society.

 Image